DanielMOliveira/shopifySite/readme.md

 > **Important:** Always run this command before every commit to avoid overwriting changes made directly in the Shopify admin.

 ### 5. Run locally
-In the terminal, move to a theme folder (themes/ThemeName) and run:
+In the terminal, inside the theme folder:
 ```bash
 shopify theme dev --store <yourstore.myshopify.com>
 ```